emada/mlflow-postgres/README.md

-# MLflow tracking server with Postgres backend for Ubuntu 22.04
+# MLflow tracking server with Postgres and MinIO backend for Ubuntu 22.04

 **How to use**
 1. Create a .env file containing the environment variables like below